Gaelic Ireland: 800 to 1169

-Anglo-Norman occupation
+Anglo-Normans in Ireland

 Invasion

 Ireland in 1300 showing lands held by native Irish (green) and lands held by Normans (pale).

 Ireland became Christianized between the 5th and 7th centuries.
 Pope Adrian IV, the only English pope, had already issued a Papal Bull in 1155 giving Henry II of England authority to invade Ireland as a means of curbing Irish refusal to recognize Roman law.
 Importantly, for later English monarchs, the Bull, Laudabiliter, maintained papal suzerainty over the island:

 There is indeed no doubt, as thy Highness doth also acknowledge, that Ireland and all other islands which Christ the Sun of Righteousness has illumined, and which have received the doctrines of the Christian faith, belong to the jurisdiction of St. Peter and of the holy Roman Church.

 In 1166, after losing the protection of High King Muirchertach Mac Lochlainn, King Diarmait Mac Murchada of Leinster was forcibly exiled by a confederation of Irish forces under King Ruaidri mac Tairrdelbach Ua Conchobair.
 Fleeing first to Bristol and then to Normandy, Diarmait obtained permission from Henry II of England to use his subjects to regain his kingdom.
 By the following year, he had obtained these services and in 1169 the main body of Norman, Welsh and Flemish forces landed in Ireland and quickly retook Leinster and the cities of Waterford and Dublin on behalf of Diarmait.
 The leader of the Norman force, Richard de Clare, 2nd Earl of Pembroke, more commonly known as Strongbow, married Diarmait's daughter, Aoife, and was named tánaiste to the Kingdom of Leinster.
 This caused consternation to Henry II, who feared the establishment of a rival Norman state in Ireland.
 Accordingly, he resolved to visit Leinster to establish his authority.

 Henry landed in 1171, proclaiming Waterford and Dublin as Royal Cities.
 Adrian's successor, Pope Alexander III, ratified the grant of Ireland to Henry in 1172.
 The 1175 Treaty of Windsor between Henry and Ruaidhrí maintained Ruaidhrí as High King of Ireland but codified Henry's control of Leinster, Meath and Waterford.
 However, with Diarmuid and Strongbow dead, Henry back in England, and Ruaidhrí unable to curb his vassals, the high kingship rapidly lost control of the country.
 Henry, in 1185, awarded his younger son, John, the title Dominus Hiberniae or "Lord of Ireland" at the Council of Oxford.
 This kept the newly created title, the Lordship of Ireland and the Kingdom of England personally and legally separate.
 During the same year, 1185, Prince John made his first expedition to Ireland.
 However, when John unexpectedly succeeded his brother as King of England in 1199, the Lordship of Ireland fell back into personal union with the Kingdom of England, securing its place within the greater Angevin Empire.
 In the legal terminology of John's successors, the "lordship of Ireland" referred to the sovereignty vested in the Crown of England; the corresponding territory was referred to as the "land of Ireland".